 In principle, one should compute the same large number $N$ of wavefunctions (e.g. $N=100-1,000$) for each InGaN configuration, in order to obtain both localized and delocalized states for this configuration.
 However, the delocalized states at high energy barely see the local details of the RA disorder, as they are rapidly-varying wavefunctions across the whole simulation domain.
 Because of this, delocalized states are very similar for different InGaN configurations.

 This provides an opportunity to reduce the computation burden.
 If $C$ configurations are desired, we first compute all $N$ eigenstates for a small number C' of configurations (for instance, $C=1,000$ and $C'=10-20$).
 For all the ensuing configurations, we only compute a small number $N'$ of eigenstates (e.g. $N'=10$) of lowest energy, and re-use the higher-energy eigenstates from one of the first $C'$ configurations.
 Thus, the calculation is somewhat slow for the first $C'$ configurations and much faster for the other configurations.
 We have carefully checked that this approximation had no noticeable impact on numerical results.
-This provides an opportunity to reduce the computation burden.
-If $C$ configurations are desired, we first compute all $N$ eigenstates for a small number C' of configurations (for instance, $C=1,000$ and $C'=10-20$).
-For all the ensuing configurations, we only compute a small number $N'$ of eigenstates (e.g. $N'=10$) of lowest energy, and re-use the higher-energy eigenstates from one of the first $C'$ configurations.
-Thus, the calculation is somewhat slow for the first $C'$ configurations and much faster for the other configurations.
-We have carefully checked that this approximation had no noticeable impact on numerical results.

 With this approach, modeling a single quantum well for $N=400$ levels and $C=1,000$ configurations takes about one hour on a modern workstation.